erlang-lager/lager/README.md

 point synchronous messaging will be used, and switch back to asynchronous, when size reduces to `20 - 5 = 15`.

-If you wish to disable this behaviour, simply set it to `undefined`.
+If you wish to disable this behaviour, simply set `async_threshold` to `undefined`.
 It defaults to a low number to prevent the mailbox growing rapidly beyond the limit and causing problems.
 In general, lager should process messages as fast as they come in, so getting 20 behind should be relatively exceptional anyway.